Beauty Hints, Tips and Advice.

 Where to start then?

 How about something as simple and painless as cutting down on tea and coffee.
 Substitute your morning coffee break cuppa with a nice glass of water.
 Our bodies need water to function efficiently and most of us drink far below the daily recommended intake of 6-8 medium glasses.
 Water really is the best way to flush out all those nasty toxins.
 Get into the habit of having a glass of water with every meal.
 Carry a bottle of water in your bag or keep one on your desk at work, and have a drink regularly, don’t wait until you feel thirsty as by this time you are already dehydrated.

+Cutting out processed foods and increasing your fruit and vegetable intake will give your digestive system a natural cleanse.
 High fibre foods such as cereals, nuts and vegetables are particularly good for clearing stagnant food from our digestive track.
 Their rough and fibrous texture literally sweeps along the inside of the intestines removing harmful and unwanted matter that may have been accumulating for years.
 Drinking more water will help this process too.

 Go for a walk.
 Fresh air is free!
 Try to find somewhere away from City life for a daily 20 minute walk.
 Open your chest and breathe deeply.
 Take a stroll in your lunch break, it’s a great stress reliever.

 So, it really isn’t that complicated is it?